February 2, 2010

 On a personal note, Brian MacDonald, featured closest to the penguin in the photograph above, rubber-stamped my full-time job offer despite a hiring freeze way back in 2011.
 Much respect Brian Mac, thank you!

-In a strange twist of fate, a few months after making this logo, I transferred back to New York to work out of the Microsoft office on Sixth Avenue between 51st & 52nd Streets—a block away from 30 Rock and my man, Atlas.
+In a strange twist of fate, a few months after making this logo, I transferred back to New York to work out of the Microsoft office on Sixth Avenue between 51st & 52nd Streets—a block away from 30 Rock and my main man, Atlas.